 "Traveller" is a European-English spelling.
 In American English, one who travels is a "traveler."
 The Travellers' name for themselves is "Pavee."

-The Irish Travellers are a nomadic minority still maintaining a mostly-separate culture on the island.
+The Irish Travellers are a nomadic minority, a separate culture on the island.
 The Travellers constitute less than a half-percent of the population, with 25,000 in the Republic and 1,500 in the North.

 The Travellers are indeed nomadic.
-These days, their normal mode of transport and habitation is a travel trailer or recreational vehicle.
+These days, their normal mode of transport and habitation is a travel trailer (caravan) or recreational vehicle.
 Some have homes but even of those who do, some do not live in houses, in a normal sense.
 Instead, they travel.
-For at least part of the year, many Travellers are mobile.
+For at least part of the year, many of the Pavee are mobile.
 You'll see the Irish Travellers, throughout the land, at "halting sites" along sides of roads, where they tend to stop in groups.

 The conflict between a settled population and an itinerant one is obvious, people being how they are.
 The difficulties between the majority Irish and the Travellers has likely been as much a conflict of ideas about property as it has about class and race.